danielegasparri/span-gui/docs/manual.md

 Some external files may be needed for specific options of the "Spectral analysis" tasks.
 They are:

-4. Cross-correlation and velocity dispersion tasks:
+4. **Cross-correlation and velocity dispersion tasks:**
-    These task require a single template, in fits or ASCII format (ie. just a spectrum!)
+    These task require a single template, in fits or ASCII format (ie. just a spectrum!).

-5. Line-strength analysis task and the option "User indices on a list file" selected:
+5. **Line-strength analysis task** and the option "User indices on a list file" selected:
     It is an ASCII text file containing the index definitions.
 One index per column.
 Don't mess it up with the index file, otherwise you will obtain inconsistent results!
 Luckily, you can always test a single index and see the graphical preview before running the wrong indices on 240913352 spectra and waste one year of your life.

                                             example_idx_list_file.dat